Archbishop Scicluna: We Are Following the Pope’s Directives

 Ask Pope Francis, not other popes

-Observers have noted that the archbishop left out a number of key points, including references to previous papal teachings, most notably the condition of remarried divorcees living in continence of they are to receive Holy Communion.
+Observers have noted that the archbishop left out a number of key points, including references to previous papal teachings, most notably the condition of remarried divorcees living in continence if they are to receive Holy Communion.
 According to multiple and informed sources in Malta, the archbishop wanted a number of questions taken out from the interview.
 These included references to the Catechism, and any references to the bishops’ strong opposition to a divorce referendum in 2011.
 The interview also had to be recorded rather than broadcast live.

 Archbishop Scicluna’s wish to avoid addressing previous papal teaching was further witnessed the next day.
 In a homily on the Feast of the Conversion of St Paul in Birkirkara, Malta, Jan.
 25, he said: "Whoever wishes to discover what the true will of Christ is for him, the true heart of Jesus, he should ask the Church, not blogs.”